The Day Off Socks knit up in no time, and are a great way to experiment with a toe-up construction if you’ve been wanting to give it a try!

 Repeat Rnd 2 until you have 28 [32, 36] sts total.
 (14 [16, 18] sts each on N1 and N2)

 Rnd 3: knit to end.

-Continue in stockinette stitch (knit every rnd) until sock measures approximately 10 [11.5,13] cm (4 [4 ½,5]”) less than the length of the foot, measured from beginning of toe.
+Continue in stockinette stitch (knit every rnd) until sock measures approximately 10 [11.5, 13] cm (4 [4 ½, 5]”) less than the length of your foot, measured from tip of the toe.
 (Keep your row gauge in mind if it differs from what is recommended!)

 N1: knit to end.

 N2: k1, M1R, knit to last stitch, M1L, k1.
 (2 sts inc’d)

 Rnd 2: knit to end.

 Repeat Rnds 1–2 until you have 56 [64, 72] sts on N2 (28 [32, 36] rnds total), ending with Rnd 2.